Harsha-Fernando/OOP-JAVA-GUIDE/LEARN_OOP.md

 > - **Abstract class** — "You *are* a kind of this, and here's some ready-made code you inherit." (`Dog extends Animal`)
 > - **Interface** — "You *can do* this job; I won't give you any shared fields/constructor here." (`PayPal implements Payment`)
 >
-> In beginner programs, use an abstract class when kids share real code and a family tree.
-Use an interface when different unrelated things just need the same method name.

 ---